How To Use Python To Fake and Rotate User-Agents

 'X-Amzn-Trace-Id': 'Root=1-5ee7bbec-779382315873aa33227a5df6'}}

-Now, this request looks more like it came from Chrome 83, and should get you past most anti scraping tools – if you are not flooding the website with requests.
+Now, this request looks more like it came from Chrome 83 and should get you past most anti-scraping tools—if you are not overloading the website with requests.

-If you are making a large number of requests for web scraping a website, it is a good idea to randomize.
-You can make each request you send look random, by changing the exit IP address of the request using rotating proxies and sending a different set of HTTP headers to make it look like the request is coming from different computers from different browsers
+Change the exit IP address of the request using rotating proxies and send a different set of HTTP headers to make it look like the request is coming from other computers.

-3. Make each request pick a random string from this list.
+3. Make each request pick a random string from this list and send the request with the ‘User-Agent’ header as this string

 import requests